1st time using a Fit-bit and I love it! Makes me more accountable for walking and also taking breaks for relaxing!

 I realized that I already walk 4-5 miles a day, and that I can walk up to 7 or 8 miles a day, on occasion, without ever even realizing it.
 That made me more conscious of my physical activity and I loved the sleep recordings and insights!

 I really enjoyed this.
-I did look at my totals and compared them to any friends I knew and also univ wide.
-I was happy with my achievement.
+I did look at my totals and compared them to any friends I knew and also university wide.
+I was happy with my achievement !

 I started Health Trails as a motivator to be active.
 I found that I looked forward to the tips every day and this helped me to further my goal of reaching 15,000 steps a day and increasing my water intake.
 I am happy to report that I am now a size 8, from a size 10, and one my way to a size 6.

-I started my walking slowly but I continued.
-When I felt I can not complete my goal that day then I called one of my friends and started talking while walking.
+I started my walking, slowly, but I continued.
+When I felt I could not complete my goal, I called one of my friends and started talking while walking.
 My times flies and I reached my stepping goals very easily.
 I shared my steps with my trail mates while walking and that encouraged them to walk more everyday.
-One day I completed over 23427 steps, anotherday19105, another day 19066, and record was 30,609 steps in one day.
-It has increased my confidence on my ability as well.
+One day I completed over 23,427 steps, another day 19,105, another day 19,066, and record was 30,609 steps in one day.
+It has increased my confidence on my ability as well!